LAKE CHARLES PERSONAL INJURY LAWYERS

 - Do not apologize or admit fault in the immediate aftermath, as it can potentially harm your claim and expose you to liability before an investigation is even performed.
 Anything you say can be used against you.

-- Even if you think you may not have a case, get in touch with an attorney at once to discover your legal options and determine the most appropriate course of action.
+- Even if you think you may not have a case, get in touch with a lawyer at once to discover your legal options and determine the most appropriate course of action.

 Here at Hinch & Associates PLC, we realize that our clients are real people with real lives.
 We genuinely care about you and your future; our Lake Charles personal injury lawyers are committed to providing you with compassionate guidance, consistent communication, and dedicated representation every step of the way.
 We will answer your questions, discuss your concerns, and help you navigate the legal process of recovery so you can focus on healing and moving forward with your life.